dameny/finn-ai-code-challenge/README.md

 `npm install` to install dependencies

 Install  mongoDB and setup a database on port 27017 on the local host.
-This can be change with the url constant in db/db.js.
+This can be changed with the `url` constant in `db/db.js`.
 This should be made into an environement variable in the future.

 `npm run` will start the server